Viitorul: Vintilă's interventions

 The PNL's leftists, increasingly self-identifying as "Poporanists", were regarded by the Conservative leader, Petre P. Carp, as themselves responsible for the 1907 revolt, and for similar acts of sedition.
-As one who had been indirectly implicated by Carp, Education Minister Spiru Haret used Viitorul for his reply, published on 3 March 1912.
+As one who had been indirectly implicated by Carp, Spiru Haret, the PNLțs former Education Minister, used Viitorul for his reply, published on 3 March 1912.
 Herein, Haret explained that the instigation he was guilty of was in defense of the people's education, self-help, and cooperative banking, and declared himself proud of this work.
+In early 1913, Vintilă Brătianu was identified in the Conservative press as leading Viitorul from the shadows, alongside Banu; Duca had reportedly stepped down, declaring that the paper was no longer a PNL mouthpiece.
+The Conservatives suspected that this was a ruse, allowing Viitorul to publish inflammatory articles that could not be traced back to the PNL leadership.

-Soon after, Viitorul endorsed the PNL's promise of a sweeping land reform to benefit the landless peasantry, particularly so in September 1913—when it hosted the new PNL program, penned by Ion I. C. Brătianu as a "famous open letter".
+Soon after the Poporanist surge, Viitorul endorsed the PNL's promise of a sweeping land reform to benefit the landless peasantry, particularly so in September 1913—when it hosted the new PNL program, penned by Vintilă's older brother, Ion I. C. Brătianu, as a "famous open letter".
 As argued by historian Alin Marian Pîrvu, this text was directly motivated by the Second Balkan War, during which Romanian recruits had been unwittingly given a chance to compare egalitarian land relations that existed in the Tsardom of Bulgaria with the harsher realities at home.
 On the left, the emergent Social Democratic Party, which opposed the war and the subsequent annexation of Southern Dobruja, regarded Viitorul and the PNL as hypocritical—since the newspaper had been careful to downplay rumors of a stock market crash following the Bulgarian expedition, but had also tacitly endorsed the takeover of Dobrujan land.
 The newspaper sounded the alarm about the unpreparedness of the Romanian Land Forces, suggesting that the Conservatives were to blame for it.
 A main contributor on this topic was Gheorghe Becescu-Silvan, who, in October 1913, had to defend himself before a military tribunal for his reportage on the "squalor of the campaign".

-Brătianu, who had joined the army as a regular recruit, also allowed Viitorul to publish the resignation of Nicolae Filipescu, who had served as the Conservative Ministry of War (therein, Filipescu argued that the Maiorescu cabinet was too soft on the Bulgarian issue).
+I. I. C. Brătianu, who had joined the army as a regular recruit, also allowed Viitorul to publish the resignation of Nicolae Filipescu, who had served as the Conservative Ministry of War (therein, Filipescu argued that the Maiorescu cabinet was too soft on the Bulgarian issue).
 Filipescu became so regularly published in the 1913 edition of Viitorul that other journalists began jokingly referring to him as the "chief of the liberal party".
 Just shortly ahead of World War I, Parliament was set to reconvene as a constituent assembly, which had a mandate to debate and implement land and election reforms.
 As noted by Alexandru Marghiloman, the diarist and junior Conservative politician, in February 1914 the PNL tried to force its own program through—announcing, by way of Viitorul, that elections were scheduled for "this spring".
-Marghiloman asked for clarifications with King Carol I, who informed him that no such election would take place; he then speculated that the manipulative article had been drafted by Brătianu himself.
+Marghiloman asked for clarifications with King Carol I, who informed him that no such election would take place; he then speculated that the manipulative article had been drafted by I. I. C. Brătianu himself.

 An electoral race ultimately took place in May, confirming Brătianu's new cabinet and a PNL majority in the constituent assembly.
-The legislature opened with a speech by Banu, selected by Brătianu because Viitorul had been skeptical toward Stere's more revolutionary agenda; shortly after, in an interview for the same newspaper, Finance Minister Emil Costinescu reassured voters that the PNL stood united around a moderate program.
+The legislature opened with a speech by Banu, selected by I. I. C. Brătianu because Viitorul had been skeptical toward Stere's more revolutionary agenda; shortly after, in an interview for the same newspaper, Finance Minister Emil Costinescu reassured voters that the PNL stood united around a moderate program.
 In July, the left-wing daily Adevărul observed that its adversaries were incoherent or manipulative: Viitorul gave ample exposure to Stere and his inner-party "League of Reforms", though it remained unclear if Brătianu, a man of "sphinx-like silence", still supported Stere.
-Meanwhile, his own brother, Vintilă Brătianu was taking a radical stance of land reform, proposing the expropriation of at least some landowners.
+Meanwhile, Vintilă was taking a radical stance of land reform, proposing the expropriation of at least some landowners.
 This vision was popularized with Viitorul articles that he usually signed as "V. I. B"; they immediately sparked a polemic between Vintilă and the Conservative Barbu Ștefănescu Delavrancea (who argued that the landowners had a divine law on their side).